1,037 related texts · 4 related myths · Page 19 of 22

 The Torah tells us in Genesis (35:20) that "Jacob established a monument upon her grave; it is the monument of Rachel's grave until today.”
 But what does it really mean to establis...

-We're looking at the story of Joseph, the favored son, being sent to check on his brothers.
-It all starts with the line: "His brothers went to herd their father’s flock in Shekhem"...
+Bereshit Rabbah centers this passage on The Dotted Word That Foreshadowed Shechem's Fate.
+It all starts with the line: "His brothers went to herd their father’s flock in Shekhem" (...

 "They sat to eat bread…" Rabbi Aḥva bar Ze’eira points out something profound here.
 He says, "The transgression of the tribes is remembered forever; it gave hope to the world."
 Isn...